 In addition to the Grand Mosque of Paris, there are several other mosques in Paris.
 The Adda’wa Mosque is located towards the North of Paris and is another prominent masjid in Paris.
 The Adda’wa Mosque is capable of accommodating up to 1,000 people during prayer times and plans are underway to make it the largest mosque in Europe.

 Yet another prominent masjid in Paris - is located in Saint-Denis, in the northern suburbs of Paris, France.

 Other mosques in Paris include - the Al Ihsan, Mosquée d'Evry-Courcouronnes, Association Culturelle des Musulmans de Sartrouville, Mosquée de Levallois, Mosquée de Gennevilliers Ennour, Mosquée de Javel, UOIF, Masjid Pontoise, Association Culturelle Islamique de Clichy and Mosquée de Clichy Ibn Khaldoun.

-With a total of almost 100 mosques scattered across the Muslim Areas in Paris, Muslim travellers will not find it difficult to gain access to prayer facilities in Paris.
+With a total of almost 100 mosques scattered across the Muslim Areas in Paris, Muslim travelers will not find it difficult to gain access to prayer facilities in Paris.

-In addition to mosques and prayer facilities, Paris also offers Muslim travellers several Halal-friendly accommodation options, Halal restaurants and numerous shopping boutiques to ensure an incredible stay in the city.
+In addition to mosques and prayer facilities, Paris also offers Muslim travelers several Halal-friendly accommodation options, Halal restaurants, and numerous shopping boutiques to ensure an incredible stay in the city.

-The easiest way to locate the nearest mosque in Paris when travelling in the city is by downloading the HalalTrip App and using its useful "Can You Reach The Mosque" feature.
-The feature provides a list of all the nearby mosques in Paris that are located closest to you based on your current location, making it an excellent tool for mosque discovery when travelling.
+The easiest way to locate the nearest mosque in Paris when traveling in the city is by downloading the HalalTrip App and using its useful "Can You Reach The Mosque" feature.
+The feature provides a list of all the nearby mosques in Paris that are located closest to you based on your current location, making it an excellent tool for mosque discovery when traveling.